Houston Psychiatrist

 • Eating in front of other people

-The symptoms and characteristics each patient experiences varies depending on their past experiences - both pleasant and unpleasant.
+The symptoms and characteristics each patient experiences varies depending on their past experiences, both pleasant and unpleasant.
 [2]

 What causes social anxiety?

-However, in general, it is the overwhelming fear and anxiety of:
+In general, it is the overwhelming fear and anxiety of:

 • Being humiliated and embarrassed